gergo-nador/noita-explorer/README.md

   - `apps/web`: website (published)

 - Packages
-  - `packages/model`: Base interfaces
-  - `packages/model-noita`: Interfaces and types related to Noita
-  - `packages/tools`: General tools and utility functions
-    - `src/common`: General utility functions
-    - `src/lua`: Wrapper around `luaparse` package
-    - `src/xml`: Wrapper around `xml2js` parsed object structure
-    - `tests/xml`: Unit tests for the xml
+  - `packages/fastlz`: Web-assembly wrapper for the fastlz c library
   - `packages/file-systems`: File system access is abstracted in this project for flexibility (interfaces in `packages/model/src/file-system`)
     - `src/browser-fallback`: Fallback file using `browser-fs-access` for cases when the File System API is not available
     - `src/browser-file-access-api`: File system used when File System API is available
     - `src/data-wak-memory-filesystem`: Read files directly from the data.wak compressed file without unpacking it
     - `src/node`: Node implementation of the file system access interfaces
+  - `packages/map`: Logic to render the map tiles
+  - `packages/model`: Base interfaces
+  - `packages/model-noita`: Interfaces and types related to Noita
+  - `packages/noita-component-library`: Reusable Noita components
+    - run `npm run dev:storybook` to view the components (not finished)
+  - `packages/react-utils`: Reusable react components and utility functions/hooks
   - `packages/scrapers`: All functions related to scraping and modifying Noita files
     - `src/actions`: Actions that modify the save files.
     - `src/scrapers`: Functions to scrape data from data.wak or save00 folder.
 These functions don't modify any files on the disk
-  - `packages/react-utils`: Reusable react components and utility functions/hooks
+  - `packages/tools`: General tools and utility functions
-  - `packages/noita-component-library`: Reusable Noita components
-    - run `npm run dev:storybook` to view the components (not finished)
+    - `src/common`: General utility functions
+    - `src/lua`: Wrapper around `luaparse` package
+    - `src/xml`: Wrapper around `xml2js` parsed object structure
+    - `tests/xml`: Unit tests for the xml

 Dependency Graph:
 <img src="docs/turbo-graph.png">